grufkork/rkbx_osc/README.md

 ## Limitations
 - Only supports two decks.
-- Might register extra beats when switching decks as master
+- Might register extra beats when switching master deck
 - Assumes 4/4 time signature.
 (Does Rekordbox support anything else?
 3/4 and lower shoud work OK, 5/4 and higher might behave strangely)
+- Windows only

 ## Updating
 Every Rekordbox update the memory offsets change.
 Some have proven to remain the same, but usually the first offsets in the paths require updating.